Monday, October 7, 2024

 Jean-Luc with his re-invented Hogwarts Castle, 2002 (age 6 or 7)

 In 2010, when Jean-Luc was 15 years old, we visited London and did a few day trips in England.
 He is still to this day a big supporter of Chelsea Football Club.
 While we weren't lucky enough to get tickets to see them play a soccer game, we did go on a tour of Stamford Bridge, the stadium where they play.
-However, we were able to attend a match when Manchester City was visiting West Ham F.C.
+However, we were fortunate to attend a match when Manchester City was visiting West Ham F.C.

 During one of our day trips, we visited the campus of Oxford University.
 Christ Church College provided the location for many Harry Potter scenes.
 The staircase below was used to film the famous entrance scene where Professor McGonagall meets Harry, Ron and Hermione.